 I remember planting our first fig tree in our summerhouse in Paros.

-It was small and fragile, and I waited patiently for years until it finally found its ground, settling in and branching out, giving life to glorious royal figs. Years came by and, each time summer comes around, new branches surprisingly spring out in several different corners, clinging on the rubble walls of the garden.
+It was small and fragile, we waited for years until it finally found its ground, settling in and branching out, giving life to glorious royal figs and beautiful leaves.
+Years came by and, new branches surprisingly spring out in several different corners, clinging on the stone walls of the garden.

-This is an experiment with the recipe simple and spicy chutney adding some apples too.
+I was experimenting with this recipe, adding some apples too.
 It is easy to make, and it is just perfect next to some creamy goat’s cheese and a few thick slices of walnut bread.

 The end of August is my last chance to capture summertime in the island, place it in little jars and take it back with me, for the long winter days to come…